KinsonDigital/VelaptorDocs/docs/api/Velaptor.Input.MouseState.md

 ### IsLeftButtonDown()

-Gets or sets a value indicating whether or not the left mouse button is in the down position.
+Gets or sets a value indicating whether the left mouse button is in the down position.

 ```csharp
 public bool IsLeftButtonDown();